codership/galera/Docs_tommi/python3/source/limitations.rst

 ====================================================
- Differences to a Standalone MySQL Server
+ Differences from a Standalone MySQL Server
 ====================================================
-.. _`Differences to a Standalone MySQL Server`:
+.. _`Differences from a Standalone MySQL Server`:

 .. index::
    pair: Errors; ER_LOCK_DEADLOCK

-Galera has the following differences to a standalone MySQL server:
+*Galera Cluster for MySQL* has the following differences to a standalone MySQL server:

 - Replication only works with the InnoDB storage engine.
 Any writes to tables of other types, including system (mysql.*) tables are not replicated.
 However,